This review is based on the opinion of coLanguage.

 Knowing Dutch connects you to the economic heart of Europe, with Rotterdam and Antwerp hosting two of the three largest ports in the EU.
 But the language also opens the door to the Flemish region of Belgium, the rainforests of Suriname, and the beautiful Caribbean islands of Aruba, Curaçao, and Saint Maarten.

-Besides the fact that you can gain 23 million new friends, there are endless more reasons for you to learn Dutch:
+Besides the fact that you can gain 23 million new friends, there are countless more reasons for you to learn Dutch:

 • Expanding your job opportunities